bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

 Now that you have your development environment (i.e. Bonita Studio) up and running you are ready to start building your first Bonita living application.

 In this tutorial we will build a claims management solution.
-Making sure that claims are handle and answer in a timely manner by the appropriate employee(s) can be key to customers satisfaction.
-It is also a perfect fit for application based on processes and requiring automation.
-We will of course drastically simplify such application in this getting started tutorial to make sure you can focus on learning about Bonita and not about claims management!
+Making sure that claims are handled and answered in a timely manner by the appropriate employee(s) can be key to customers satisfaction.
+It is also a perfect fit for an application based on processes and requiring automation.
+We will of course drastically simplify such an application in this getting started tutorial to make sure you can focus on learning about Bonita and not about claims management!

 Create a new diagram:
 1. In Bonita Studio menu click on **File > New diagram**.